Emoticon: ASCII art and faces (pre-1981)

 In the 1970s, the PLATO IV computer system was launched.
 It was one of the first computers used throughout educational and professional institutions, but rarely used in a residential setting.
 On the computer system, a student at the University of Illinois developed pictograms that resembled different smiling faces.
 Mary Kalantzis and Bill Cope stated this likely took place in 1972, and they claimed these to be the first emoticons.
-The student's creations likely cover multiple timelines, the creation of computer icons, digital pictograms and emoticons.
-Since the pictograms were not focused on offering a means to communicate, they aren't generally considered important in the history of the emoticon.